dwarvesf/playbook/engineering/ci-cd.md

 Development teams have seen enormous benefits from implementing continuous integration (CI) and continuous delivery (CD) as well as continuous deployment practices.
 By setting up a CI/CD pipeline, teams can merge small changes often, release code to production frequently, and feel confident doing so because any changes trigger a build that is tested automatically before being released.

 ## CD at Dwarves

-At Dwarves Foundation, achieving an efficient deployment pipeline is done by following these best practices:
+We achieve an efficient deployment pipeline by following these best practices:

 - The process for releasing/deploying software MUST be repeatable and reliable
 - Automate everything - automate all the tasks you repeatedly do, and this tends to lead to reliability